VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 The initial implementation of the event sourcing infrastructure is extremely basic: the team intends to replace it with a production quality event store in the near future.
-This section describes the initial, basic, implementation and lists the various ways it must be improved.
+This section describes the initial, basic, implementation and lists the various ways to improve it.

 The core elements of this basic event sourcing solution are: